truongluan303/py-term-ui/README.md

 from pyterm.components import AsciiImage

 # Note: The bigger the width is, the more accurate the ascii image.
-# But also, make sure that the image's width is smaller than the terminal's width.
+# But also make sure that the image's width is smaller than the terminal's width.
 ascii_img = AsciiImage("cap.jpg", 100)
 ascii_img.print()